ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-04-01-basic-walkthrough.md

 In a new browser tab, open a new Google Sheet by typing [sheet.new](http://sheet.new/) in the address bar.

-Click where it says "Untitled Spreasheet" and give it a name, then move it somewhere in your Google Drive where you can find it again.
+Click where it says "Untitled Spreadsheet" and give it a name, then move it somewhere in your Google Drive where you can find it again.

 ![Opening a new sheet.]({{ site.baseurl }}/img/wlkthr_gifs/new_sheet.gif)

 You can name it anything you want – in our case, we'll keep it simple and use `covid_ny`.

-> PRO TIP: It's a good habit to name your files and directories in lowercase WITHOUT any spaces, to make them more computer readable .
+> **PRO-TIP** It's a good habit to name your files and directories in lowercase WITHOUT any spaces, to make them more computer readable .
 You can use underscores or dashes to make your names more human readable.

 To import the file, click `File > Import` in the main menu, then click `UPLOAD`.
 From here, you'll need to browse to where you downloaded your CSV file and select it or drag the file directly into the dialogue box.